MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/xamarin.md

     **Xamarin.Forms**

      For creating a cross platform Forms app targeting both iOS and Android platform, you need to create two applications in Mobile Center portal - one for each platform.
 Creating two apps will give you two AppSecrets - one for iOS and another for Android.
 Therefore, Start SDK call is split into two methods for Xamarin.Forms.
-Open App.xaml.cs file in your shared project and add the API below in the `App()` constructor.
+Open **App.xaml.cs** (or your class that inherits `Xamarin.Forms.Application`) in your shared or portable project and add the API below in the `OnStart()` override method.

         MobileCenter.Start(typeof(Analytics), typeof(Crashes));